 Hoya kerrii plants are generally pest and disease-free.

-However, be on a lookout for mealybugs as they tend to attack both the root and stem.
+- Be on the lookout for mealybugs as they tend to attack both the root and stem.

-Make sure to remove any dying or dead stem before the other stems get infected too.
+- Make sure to remove any dying or dead stems before the other stems get infected too.

 If you witness the leaves of the plants shriveling, then it is a sign of under-watering.